mikeizbicki/cmc-csci040/topic_09_Python_LLMs/README.md

 Under the hood, the python library uses a web API.
 The documentation at <https://console.groq.com/docs/> uses this API, but you do not need to interact with the API directly.

-You will need to use the `python-dotenv` library to store your API keys: <https://github.com/theskumar/python-dotenv>

 <!--
 The python library `groq` is also compatible with the openai api: <https://console.groq.com/docs/openai>